 Unicorn is an HTTP server for Rack applications designed to only serve fast clients on low-latency, high-bandwidth connections and take advantage of features in Unix/Unix-like kernels.
 Slow clients should only be served by placing a reverse proxy capable of fully buffering both the the request and response in between Unicorn and slow clients.

-Compatible with both Ruby 1.8 and 1.9.
+Compatible with Ruby 1.8 and later.
 Rubinius support is in-progress.